-(g) In the case of a person under 18 years of age, the custodial parent or legal guardian with responsibility for health care decisions for the person has not signed the written statement required pursuant to
+(g) In the case of a person under 18 years of age, the custodial parent or legal guardian with responsibility for health care decisions for the person has not signed the written statement required pursuant to paragraph (h) of subsection 3

-6. The decision of the department to deny an application for a registry identification card is a final decision for the purposes of judicial review.
+- 6. The decision of the department to deny an application for a registry identification card is a final decision for the purposes of judicial review.
 Only the person whose application has been denied or, in the case of a person under 18 years of age whose application has been denied, the person's parent or legal guardian, has standing to contest the determination of the department.
-A judicial review authorized pursuant to this subsection must be limited to a determination of whether the denial was arbitrary, capricious or otherwise characterized by an abuse of discretion and must be conducted in accordance with the procedures set forth in chapter 233B of NRS for reviewing a final decision of an agency.

-7. A person whose application has been denied may not reapply for 6 months after the date of the denial, unless the department or a court of competent jurisdiction authorizes reapplication in a shorter time.

-8. Except as otherwise provided in this subsection, if a person has applied for a registry identification card pursuant to this section and the department has not yet approved or denied the application, the person, and his designated primary caregiver, if any, shall be deemed to hold a registry identification card upon the presentation to a law enforcement officer of the copy of the application provided to him pursuant to subsection 4.
-A person may not be deemed to hold a registry identification card for a period of more than 30 days after the date on which the department received the application.
+A judicial review authorized pursuant to this subsection must be limited to a determination of whether the denial was arbitrary, capricious or otherwise characterized by an abuse of discretion and must be conducted in accordance with the procedures set forth in chapter 233B of NRS for reviewing a final decision of an agency. - 7.
+A person whose application has been denied may not reapply for 6 months after the date of the denial, unless the department or a court of competent jurisdiction authorizes reapplication in a shorter time. - 8.
+Except as otherwise provided in this subsection, if a person has applied for a registry identification card pursuant to this section and the department has not yet approved or denied the application, the person, and his designated primary caregiver, if any, shall be deemed to hold a registry identification card upon the presentation to a law enforcement officer of the copy of the application provided to him pursuant to subsection 4.
+A person may not be deemed to hold a registry identification card for a period of more than 30 days after the date on which the department received the application. - Sec.

-Sec.
 20. 1.
-If the department approves an application pursuant to subsection 5 of section 19 of this act, the department or its designee shall, as soon as practicable after the department approves the application:

-- (a) Issue a serially numbered registry identification card to the applicant; and - 36 (b) If the applicant has designated a primary caregiver, issue a serially 37 numbered registry identification card to the designated primary 38 caregiver.
-39 2.
-A registry identification card issued pursuant to paragraph (a) of - 2.
-A registry identification card issued pursuant to paragraph (a) of subsection 1 must set forth: - (a) The name, address, photograph and date of birth of the applicant; - (b) The date of issuance and date of expiration of the registry identification card; - (c) The name and address of the applicant's designated primary caregiver, if any; and - (d) Any other information prescribed by regulation of the department. - 3.
-A registry identification card issued pursuant to paragraph (b) of subsection 1 must set forth:
+If the department approves an application pursuant to subsection 5 of section 19 of this act, the department or its designee shall, as soon as practicable after the department approves the application: - (a) Issue a serially numbered registry identification card to the applicant; and - 42 (b) If the applicant has designated a primary caregiver, issue a serially 43 numbered registry identification card to the designated primary 44 caregiver. - 2.
+A registry identification card issued pursuant to paragraph (a) of subsection 1 must set forth: - (a) The name, address, photograph and date of birth of the applicant; - (b) The date of issuance and date of expiration of the registry identification card;